How to Recognize Head Lice

 A fine-toothed comb or a special lice/nit-removing comb like the RIDvantage® Lice Comb (included) can be used to help remove head lice, eggs, and nits from hair.
 You may need to use a mirror to ensure that all hair has been combed.

 Clean infested area thoroughly.
-Be sure to wash underwear, clothes, bedding and towels in hot water and dry in high heat for 20 minutes to prevent the spread of crabs.
+Be sure to wash underwear, clothes, bedding and towels in hot water and dry in high heat to prevent the spread of crabs.

 A second treatment must be done in 7–10 days to kill any newly hatched crabs.